RTBHOUSE/big-bang-py/README.md

     - How to use the code? (this section is sometimes minified to 'Getting started')

-    - How to install the code and test if everything is OK.
+    - How to install the code and test if everything is OK?

-- If you want to get inspired, [Awesome README](https://github.com/matiassingers/awesome-readme#articles) is a nice place dig.
+- If you want to get inspired, [Awesome README](https://github.com/matiassingers/awesome-readme#articles) is a nice place to dig.

 - The recommended format of README is [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-It is simple, powerful & popular, making it a perfect choice.
+It is simple, powerful and popular, making it a perfect choice.

 ## Continuous Integration - Kill Bugs Fast

 - Volumes have been written about what is and how to do Continuous Integration (along with Continuous Delivery and Deployment).
-But the most important element of it all is to **verify each check-in by an automated tool in order to detect problems early.**
+Yet the absolute minimum every project must implement is to **verify each check-in by an automated tool in order to detect problems early.**

 - **In the short, medium and long-term CI will save you tons of blood & tears.
 You will also sleep better at night.**